tldr-pages/tldr/pages/linux/qm-clone.md

 `qm copy {{100}} {{102}} --full`

-- Specify file format for the cloned VM (requires full clone):
+- Copy a virtual machine using a specific format for file storage (requires a --full clone):

 `qm copy {{100}} {{102}} --full --format {{qcow2|raw|vmdk}}`